 Santa Balbina, Minor basilica on Aventine Hill, Rome, Italy

-The building was constructed in the 4th century on the site of a Roman house that belonged to Lucius Fabius Cilo in the late 2nd century.
-It developed from ancient Roman foundations into an early Christian place of worship.
+The church was built in the 4th century over the remains of a Roman house that had belonged to Lucius Fabius Cilo, a consul and city prefect, in the late 2nd century.
+Major restoration work carried out in the early 20th century brought the building closer to its original early Christian form.

 The community of curious travelers